Here you will find the progress of the project and its different tasks

 An initial literature review was performed and submitted at the beginning of the FACTS project, which will be updated at the end of the project with research performed and published by other researchers on that topic since then.

-The initial literature review can be downloaded here
+The final literature review can be downloaded here

 A first test flight with provoked events was performed in February 2019.
 First results will be available soon.
 A second test flight is scheduled for July 2019.